“The people will believe what the media tells them they believe.” – George Orwell

 Are you sure?

 We don’t deny people their rights because we want to, we do it because they are in situations that either we don’t understand or can’t comprehend.
 We all know of the struggles that homosexuals have faced to gain the right to marry and be treated as equals.
 Every day we see it on the news and we experience it with our friends.
-Therefore, it is very easy to analyze the subject.
+Therefore, that part of the subject is easy to analyze.
 However, what if the situation is something that you don’t think about?
 It’s a type of relationship that is happening around you, yet you’re completely unaware of it because those involved are living in shadows.
 The truth is, not only do you know people who are or have been involved in relationships you can’t fathom, you also know people who are being denied of their rights.

 Now you can talk about reproductive issues all you want.
 I can fight you on anything you can throw at me with that one.
-We’ve been so brainwashed into believing that the birth defect argument is valid that we naturally assume it is.
-Guess what, the media lies and distorts facts.
+We’ve been so brainwashed into believing the birth defect argument is valid that we naturally assume it is.
+Guess what.
+The media both lies and distorts facts.
 They shape things the way they want to.
 It happens in politics and it happens in science.
 Invalid arguments should not be the basis for any law.

 Now let’s look at polyamory.
 Truthfully, I don’t get it.
-I was raised to believe that marriage is between a man and a woman, and even though I’ve been completely fine with changing the definition of marriage to remove the sex restriction, the two people part has stuck with me.
+I was raised to believe that marriage is between a man and a woman, and even though I’ve been completely fine with removing the gender restriction, the two people part has stuck with me.
 Then one day I realized that my personal preference denies others their rights.
 If three, or four, or five people can live together in harmony, who am I to say that they should not?
 Yep, I had hypocrite tattooed on my forehead and didn’t realize it.

 I urge you to think about it—to really question why we make love laws.
 You don’t have to understand the types of relationships; you only have to support your fellow, consenting, adult human.
 Ask yourself how many things in your life you can’t understand and therefore don’t accept.
 Then ask yourself if it’s really right that we are not all being treated as equals.
 Finally, do something about it, even if it is as simple as giving a little love and ending your own judgment.